Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 In these ski areas you can practice without any limitation the winter sport most suited to your style: snowboarding, snow-kiting, ice skating, biathlon, bobsledding, curling, ice hockey, sledding, skating and all variants of skiing (alpine, cross-country, ski jumping, Nordic combined, freestyle skiing).

-Find out where to ski just a few miles from Neapolitan civilization
+6. Find out where to ski in Campania, just a few miles from Neapolitan civilization

 Those who visit Campania certainly do not have as their main image in mind large expanses of snow-covered mountain ranges.
 Nevertheless, if in your search to find a place where to ski in Italy you have thought of this region to combine winter sports with the charm of Neapolitan and Southern culture, you can still find good options without having to go too far.
 In the nearby mountains of the Apennines some ski resorts will suit you.